iobroker-community-adapters/ioBroker.shelly/docs/en/protocol-mqtt.md

 ### Important notes

-- It is not possible to connect the Shelly adapter to an existing MQTT broker in your network
+- It is not possible to connect the Shelly adapter to an existing MQTT broker
-- The Shelly adapter starts an own MQTT broker which is running on the (non default) port ``1882`` to avoid conflicts with other MQTT brokers on the same system (the default port for MQTT is 1883)
+- The Shelly adapter starts an own MQTT broker which is running on the (non default) port ``1882`` to avoid conflicts with other MQTT brokers on the same system (the default port for MQTT is ``1883``)
 - It is not possible to connect a MQTT client (e.g. MQTT-Explorer) to the internal MQTT broker
-- You can change the port of the MQTT broker in the instance settings
+- You can change the port of the interal MQTT broker in the instance settings
 - **You don't need any knowledge about MQTT to use it** - everything is handled internally

+Questions?
+Check the [FAQ](faq.md) section first!

 ### Configuration